Research demonstrates that AmeriCorps in Rhode Island benefits its members as much as it does the communities they serve.

 Figure 1: Cohort postsecondary enrollment timeline

 Of the 506 individuals in this cohort, 466 were found in RILDS’ higher education data holdings.
-As Figure 1 illustrates, the majority of this cohort of AmeriCorps members first attended college during or between their AmeriCorps terms (when serving multiple terms).
-This finding defies the common notion of AmeriCorps members as solely those taking a “gap year” before starting college.
-It also aligns with the finding that most of the members in our group, including those from in-state and out-of-state, stayed in Rhode Island for college.
+Figure 1 demonstrates that the majority enrolled in postsecondary education during or between their AmeriCorps terms, countering the misconception that AmeriCorps primarily serves individuals on a “gap year” before college.
+Additionally, most members in the cohort, including those from in-state and out-of-state, attended college in Rhode Island.
 Of the members from this cohort who were matched in the RILDS database, 66% attended a public institution and 79% attended a 4-year institution.

 Figure 2: Cohort postesecondary enrollment outcomes.

-The cohort’s most recent higher education enrollment reveals that Rhode Island is reaping the benefit of AmeriCorps members who remain in state to further their education.
-Among schools attended, seven of the top ten are in Rhode Island, and the top three are all public institutions.
-A side benefit is that these members are likely using the Education Award that comes with AmeriCorps service at these institutions- over $12 million has been paid to RI from 1994 to 2020 (footnote 3).
+The cohort’s most recent higher education enrollment data indicates that Rhode Island benefits from AmeriCorps members who remain in state to pursue further education.
+Seven of the top ten institutions attended by this group are in Rhode Island, with the top three being public institutions.
+Many members likely utilize their AmeriCorps Education Award at these institutions.
+Between 1994 and 2020, over $12 million has been paid to Rhode Island higher education and loan holding institutions (footnote 3).

-AmeriCorps members tend to remain in Rhode Island not only for school but also for work.
-Figure 3 shows 2022 workforce participation among AmeriCorps alumni (those who have completed their terms of service).
-Up to three years post-service, the majority of the cohort are working in the state, contributing to a net “brain gain,” with well-qualified employees from both in-state and out-of-state contributing to the Rhode Island workforce post-service.
-Roughly one out of two members remain in the Rhode Island workforce four years after serving.
+Beyond education, AmeriCorps alumni often remain in Rhode Island for employment.
+Figure 3 shows that the majority of alumni (those who have completed their terms of service) are employed in the state up to three years post-service, contributing to a net “brain gain” effect, with skilled worker from both in-state and out-of-state boosting the Rhode Island workforce.
+Roughly one out of two members remain employed in Rhode Island four years after completing their service.

 Figure 3: Cohort alumni by 2022 RI workforce participation and years since last service term

-In addition, AmeriCorps alumni are more likely than not to be working in public service fields.
-As shown in Figure 4, the top three industries of employment among our group are Educational Services, Health Care and Social Assistance, and Other Services (except Public Administration).
-The last category, a small industry in the state is probably more prevalent among this group because it includes fields such as grant-making, advocacy, and religious services.
-Nearly 55% of the jobs most recently held by this cohort were in the Educational Services industry, which aligns with the finding that the large majority of this cohort served at an AmeriCorps location whose focus area is Education.
-These findings are further discussed in the “Serving Neighborhoods in Needs” section below.
+In addition, AmeriCorps alumni are more likely than not to be employed in public service sectors.
+Figure 4 highlights that the top three industries employing alumni are Educational Services, Health Care and Social Assistance, and Other Services (except Public Administration).
+The last category, a small industry in the state is probably more prevalent among this group because it includes sectors such as grant-making, advocacy, and religious services.
+Notably, 55% of alumni work in Educational Services, which aligns with the finding that most of the cohort served in AmeriCorps programs focused on education.
+These findings are elaborated in the “Serving Neighborhoods in Needs” section below.
 Note that the industries in Figure 4 represent the cohort member’s most recently available post-service wage record.

 Figure 4: Most common industries of employment of AmeriCorps cohort

-Tellingly, these industries also correlate with AmeriCorps service areas; those who serve develop not only the desire to work in the social sector but also the skills and experience to do so.
-AmeriCorps thus provides a form of demand-driven workforce development, where local need drives skill development, which is then deployed in the Rhode Island workforce.
+Notably, these sectors align with AmeriCorps’ primary service areas.
+Through their service, AmeriCorps members not only develop a commitment to work in these fields but also acquire relevant skills and experience.
+This represents a form of demand-driven workforce development, where the needs of local communities shape skill development, which is then effectively utilized within the Rhode Island workforce.

-Figure 5 shows this cohort’s inflation-adjusted median annual wage by age compared to that of a comparison cohort.
-The comparison cohort was limited to individuals who were born between 1985 and 2004 and who were enrolled in any Rhode Island high school that was attended by members of the AmeriCorps cohort.
-On average, AmeriCorps members are set on a path to exceed RI living wage by age 24.
-As shown in Figure 5, this AmeriCorps cohort consistently outearns their comparison cohort starting at age 23.
+Figure 5 displays the inflation-adjusted median annual wage of this cohort by age, compared to a comparison cohort.
+The comparison cohort was limited to individuals born between 1985 and 2004, who attended any Rhode Island high school that members of the AmeriCorps cohort also attended.
+On average, AmeriCorps members surpass Rhode Island’s living wage by the age of 24.
+As shown in Figure 5, members of the AmeriCorps cohort consistently out-earn their counterparts beginning at age 23.

 Figure 5: Wage outcomes of AmeriCorps cohort.